nuprl/gradual-typing-performance/paper/jfp-2016/video/README.md

 ---

 (introduce self)
+3-year team effort

+program = collection of modules

+type boundary

+if we want to have a relation between types and values, need to check (aka soundness)

+if 4 components explore all 2^4 possible programmer may start at bottom move up to some middle point do not know what must do all

+communicate to language implementor

+miserable

+D = worst thing implementor willing to impose, summarize entire lattice as a % dont know what D works in practice --- dataset for more

 This was Ben Greenman explaining our paper to you.
 Thanks for listening and please leave comments on the Journal’s web site.
 If you have questions, leave them there too, and I will answer them in public